-Join Taz Tally for an in-depth discussion in this video Solution: Correcting color, part of Exploring Photoshop: Mastering Curves.
+Join Taz Tally for an in-depth discussion in this video Solution: Correcting color, part of Advanced Photoshop: Curves.

 - Well, now that you've had a chance to…try out your own solutions to the challenge,…let's take a look at both the tone…and the color adjustment of this image,…and then you can compare your results…with your evaluation and your adjustments to mine.…Remember, many times there's no single one right answer…to these images and a lot of it depends upon…what your intentions are,…and what your creative intentions are.…Alright, well let's start with an evaluation of the image.…First, we'll do a visual evaluation.…This is a photograph I shot of a photographer friend of mine…who came up to visit,…we were at Turnagain Arm, up in south central Alaska,…shooting across the flood tide,…and you can see it's winter time because of all the ice…and in the flood, this is some…of the highest tides in the world,…after the Bay of Fundy.…